History of Warren Buffett in Timeline

 In 2009, Warren Buffett divested his failed investment in ConocoPhillips, saying to his Berkshire investors.

-In 2009, Warren Buffett met with other billionaires to discuss healthcare, education, and slowing population growth.
+In 2009, Warren Buffett met with several other billionaires to discuss healthcare, education and slowing population growth.
+This group was called "The Good Club".

-2009: BBC Production: The World's Greatest Money Maker
+2009: Subject of The World's Greatest Money Maker Production

 In 2009, Warren Buffett was the subject of the BBC production The World's Greatest Money Maker.

-In 2009, Warren Buffett watched a Nebraska game against Oklahoma from the sideline as an honorary assistant coach and was elected to the American Philosophical Society.
+In 2009, Warren Buffett watched the game against Oklahoma from the Nebraska sideline, after being named an honorary assistant coach.
+He was also elected to the American Philosophical Society in 2009.

-2009: Ranked Second Richest Man in the United States
+2009: Second Richest Man in the United States

-In 2009, after donating billions to charity, Warren Buffett was ranked as the second richest man in the United States, with a net worth of $37 billion.
+In 2009, after donating billions of dollars to charity, Warren Buffett was ranked as the second richest man in the United States with a net worth of $37 billion.

-In June 2010, Buffett defended the credit-rating agencies for their role in the US financial crisis.
+In June 2010, Warren Buffett defended the credit-rating agencies for their role in the U.S. financial crisis, claiming:

 December 9, 2010: Gates-Buffett Giving Pledge

-On December 9, 2010, Warren Buffett, Bill Gates, and Mark Zuckerberg signed the "Gates-Buffett Giving Pledge", promising to donate at least half of their wealth to charity.
+On December 9, 2010, Warren Buffett, Bill Gates, and Mark Zuckerberg signed a promise they called the "Gates-Buffett Giving Pledge", in which they promise to donate to charity at least half of their wealth.

-In 2010, Warren Buffett and Bill Gates founded the Giving Pledge, encouraging billionaires to donate at least half of their wealth to philanthropic causes.
+In 2010, Warren Buffett and Bill Gates founded the Giving Pledge, whereby billionaires pledge to give away at least half of their fortunes.

-2010: Buffett's Cameo in Wall Street: Money Never Sleeps
+2010: Cameo in Wall Street: Money Never Sleeps

 In 2010, Warren Buffett made a cameo appearance in the film Wall Street: Money Never Sleeps.